knative/docs/docs/serving/encryption/using-certificates-in-networking-layer.md

         Where `<filename>` is the name of the file you created in the previous step.

-    1. Update the Knative Contour plugin to use the certificate as a fallback when autoTLS is disabled by running the command:
+    1. Update the Knative Contour plugin to use the certificate as a fallback when `external-domain-tls` is disabled by running the command:

          ```bash
          kubectl patch configmap config-contour -n knative-serving \